 If you live where it rains a lot, a good rain hat is a must!

-OK, this one isn’t for everyone, but it is for the adventurous.
+OK, not for everyone, but it is for the adventurous.
 Soak until you get hot, then jump out into the snow and roll around!
 The sensation of re-entering the tub after is out of this world.

 Whether it’s a coffee, hot chocolate, hot cider, or a hot buttered rum, take a few minutes to make a beverage before getting in the tub.
 Hey, you wouldn’t want to get dehydrated, would you?

 Even with a good hat, sometimes an umbrella is handy, especially when you’re cooling down.
 Large golf umbrellas or even a whole hot tub umbrella really lets you extend your time in the tub.

 In summer, flip flops and swimsuits work great for trekking out to the tub.
 In winter though, a little more thought should go into clothing choices.
 Try a fluffy robe and warm, slip on boots.
 Getting cold after getting out of the tub is such a buzzkill.